neonvoidx/homepage/content/tech/window-manager-choice.md

 ##### _Pros_

-- written in Rust, it's just insanely smooth
+- written in Rust[^11], it's just insanely smooth
-- Configuration files are in KDL, it's highly intuitive and easy to setup
+- Configuration files are in KDL[^12], it's highly intuitive and easy to setup
 - Has a built-in screenshot tool (mostly because of the way its layout works, it needs one)
 - Has builtin support for when monitors get disconnected, workspaces move to another monitor when disconnected
 - IPC support